DylanMeeus/springboot_jwt_blog/_posts/2013-10-18-Integrating-Heroku-Apps-with-Salesforce.markdown

 {% excerpt %}

-In this post, I'll show you how easy it is with Auth0 to get an app running on Heroku, authenticating users with Google, SalesForce and more traditional Usernames & Passwords.
+In this post, I'll show you how easy it is with Auth0 to get an app running on Heroku, authenticating users with Google, Salesforce and more traditional Usernames & Passwords.

 > Check the link at the end of the post for the complete source of the example.